statesman/cps/README.md

 ### Deploying

 There are two ways you can deploy a project created with this template:

+> NOTE: Since we don't use grunt-sync anymore, we need to ftp contents manually.

 1) `git clone` the whole project and use the `.htaccess-sample` to create an `.htaccess` file in the repo's root that serves the app out of the `public/` directory.